+Embedded systems are becoming pervasive in the electronics industry.
+Applications include automotive and aircraft controllers, cellular phones, network switches, household appliances, medical devices, and consumer electronics, among others.
 Embedded systems are part of larger systems and typically interact continuously with their environment.
 Embedded systems generally include both software and hardware elements, that is, programmable processors and hardware components like application specific integrated circuits (ASICs) and field programmable gate arrays (FPGAs).
 Besides their heterogeneity, embedded systems are characterized by their dedicated function, real-time behavior, and high requirements on reliability and correctness [Cam96].
 Designing systems with such characteristics is a difficult task.
-Moreover, the ever increasing complexity of embedded systems combined with small time-to-market windows poses interesting challenges for the designers.
+Moreover, the ever increasing complexity of embedded systems combined with tight time-to-market windows poses interesting challenges for the designers.

 An essential issue of any systematic methodology aiming at designing embedded systems is the underlying model of computation.
 The design process must be based on a model with precise mathematical meaning so that the different tasks from specification to implementation can be carried out systematically [Edw97].
-A sound representation allows capturing unambiguously the functionality of the system, verifying its correctness with respect to certain desired properties, reasoning formally about the refinement and steps during the synthesis process, and using CAD tools in order to assist the designer [Sgr00].
+A sound representation allows capturing unambiguously the functionality of the system, verifying the correctness of the system with respect to its desired properties, reasoning formally about the refinements and steps in the synthesis process, and using CAD tools in order to assist the designer [Sgr00].
 Therefore, the use of a formal representation in embedded systems design is a must.

 Correctness plays a key role in many embedded applications.
 As we become more dependent on computer systems, the cost of a failure can be extremely high, in terms of loss of both human lives and money.
 In safety-critical systems, for instance, reliability and safety are the most important criteria.
-Traditional validation techniques, like simulation and testing, are neither sufficient nor viable to verify the correctness of such systems.
+Traditional validation techniques like simulation and testing are not sufficient to verify the correctness of such systems.
 Formal verification is becoming a practical way to ensure the correctness of designs by complementing simulation and testing.